 icc -o prog prog.c -lmkl_intel_lp64 -lmkl_sequential -lmkl_core -lpthread -lm

 - If you selected the sequential layer option above, Intel MKL does not use the OpenMP threading library, and therefore there is no need to set the OMP_NUM_THREADS environment variable.

-- If you specifed the multi-threaded layer, Intel MKL does use OpenMP under the hood, and you must specify in your PBS script (to be submitted with qsub) the number of threads to be created for each process.
+- If you specifed the multi-threaded layer, Intel MKL does use OpenMP under the hood, and you must specify in your Slurm script (to be submitted with sbatch) the number of threads to be created for each process.
 Please follow the relevant instructions by clicking here.